Fans seem sad but satisfied with 'Mayans M.C.' series finale

-'Mayans M.C.' series finale goes out in a blaze of glory and gunfire
+'Mayans M.C.' series finale goes out in a blaze of glory and gunfire: Who lives and who dies?

+The fifth and final season of FX's biker gang drama came to a shocking end Wednesday.

 The fifth and final season of FX’s Mayans M.C. came to a dramatic and somewhat shocking end Wednesday, and the overall reaction from fans was pretty positive.
 Sad, but positive.

 The series takes place in the same fictional universe as the hit show Sons of Anarchy and follows the Mayans Motorcycle Club, rivals-turned-allies of the Sons.
-Mayans centered around the character Ezekiel “EZ” Reyes, played by JD Pardo, and how he went from Stanford hopeful to eventually joining his brother Angel, played by Clayton Cardenas, in the biker gang and becoming a hardcore leader.
+Mayans centered around the Ezekiel “EZ” Reyes (JD Pardo) and how he went from Stanford hopeful to eventually joining his brother Angel (Clayton Cardenas) in the biker gang and becoming one of its hardcore leader.

 In the series finale episode, Angel admits to the rest of the Mayans that he was looking to leave the gang so he could focus on raising his son.
 Soon after, the Mayans confronted EZ about his past dealings with the FBI and ultimately forced Angel to kill his own brother in a rather heartbreaking scene.
-Meanwhile EZ’s pregnant girlfriend Sofia, played by Andrea Cortés, was also shot and killed.
+Meanwhile EZ’s pregnant girlfriend Sofia (Andrea Cortés) was also shot and killed.

-And considering the show went out with a literal bang leaving few characters standing, reactions on Twitter indicate fans were sad but, ultimately, satisfied.
+Considering the show went out with a literal bang leaving few characters standing, reactions on Twitter indicate fans were heartbroken but, ultimately, satisfied.

 Mayans are no longer 💨💥🔫 Good ending #MayansFX #MayansMC